Standard Film Backs

 Mercury sheet film holder Graflok modified

 Our second version also includes Graflok mounting, but takes 65mm motion picture film instead of 4x5 sheet film.
-This confers about a 90% cost reduction per shot, and is extremely useful for Stereo 12 use as well as shoot flat panoramas on large format cameras (such as the Mercury Stereo Pano camera).
+This confers about a 90% cost reduction per shot, and is extremely useful for Mercury Stereo use as well as shoot flat panoramas on large format cameras (such as the Mercury Stereo Pano camera).

 Mercury 65mm sheet film holder